About the Center

 The primary focus of this center has always been to support this major vegetable production area of Virginia through research and Extension activities.
 Five, full-time faculties have worked to enable the sustainability of production in the areas of soil fertility and plant nutrient management, horticulture, entomology, plant pathology, and weed science.
 Research also addresses the rotational crops of importance to the region, plasticulture, and possible alternative crops with potential economic significance.

-In addition to faculty, staff includes a team of research supervisors, a farm manager, office service and technology specialists, farm laborers, a mechanic, and a custodian.
+In addition to faculty, staff includes a team of research supervisors, a farm manager, an office specialist, farm laborers, a mechanic, and a custodian.
 In recent years, as many as six to eight graduate students annually have conducted research leading to their M.S. and Ph.D. degrees at this facility.